gosling-lang/streamlit-gosling/readme.md

 This library provides 2 functions to display gosling visualization :

-- `from_gos` to display visualization created by from a gosling instances
+- `from_gos` to display visualization from a gosling instances.
+Make sure you have `gosling` installed via `pip install gosling`.
-- `from_json` to display visualization from Golsing JSON spec (in the form Python dict)
+- `from_json` to display visualization from Golsing spec in the form Python dict.

 ### using `from_gos`
 ```python